Article | Last updated: 06/07/2022 | Ministry of Foreign Affairs

 The armed conflict in Colombia has lasted for more than 50 years.
 It has had severe humanitarian consequences and caused great suffering to the civilian population.
 Several hundred thousand people have been killed, and more than six million have been forced to flee their homes.

 Norway has been involved in peace and reconciliation efforts in Colombia for several decades.
-This work has included a number of efforts to promote dialogue between a series of governments and the Colombian guerrilla groups Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo (Farc-EP) and Ejército de Liberación Nacional (ELN).
+This work has included a number of efforts to promote dialogue between a series of governments and the Colombian guerrilla groups FARC-EP and ELN.

 The peace process with the Farc-EP

-Norway and Cuba were official facilitators of the peace process between the Colombian Government and the Farc-EP.
-The peace talks were launched in Oslo in October 2012 following a lengthy discreet dialogue between the parties on a framework for the process.
-The parties conducted negotiations in Havana that resulted in a peace agreement in November 2016.
+Norway and Cuba were official facilitators of the peace process between the Colombian Government and the FARC-EP.
+The peace talks were launched in Oslo in October 2012 following a lengthy dialogue between the parties on a framework for the process.
+The parties conducted negotiations in Havana based on a framework agreement that resulted in a peace agreement in November 2016.

 The peace process with the ELN